Interval edge estimation in SAR images: Introduction

 \section{Introduction}

 Imagery obtained through the use of coherent illumination suffers from a noise known as speckle.
-This is the case, for instance, of synthetic aperture radar (SAR) images.
+This is the case, for instance, of synthetic aperture radar (SAR) images \cite{oliverquegan2004}.
 The noise is usually modeled in a multiplicative fashion and different inference strategies are used in order to extract useful information from data subject to such speckle noise.
-Much attention has been devoted to statistical inference using SAR data because the use of SAR sensors has become widespread.
 Such sensors are particularly useful because they do not require external sources of illumination and their wavelength is not affected by weather conditions.
-There are three possible types of texture for each region of a SAR image, namely: homogeneous (i.e., surfaces with little texture such as lakes, deforestation areas, crop fields, deserts and snow covered areas), heterogeneous (i.e., surfaces with more texture than homogeneous areas, but with not as much texture as forests at regular relief) and extremely heterogeneous (i.e., areas that have very intense texture, such as urban areas).